Dunedin Music Society - Connecting local communities with live music

 Dr. Martin H. Seggelke has been appointed Artistic Director and Principal Conductor of the Dunedin Music Society and Dunedin Concert Band.

 The Dunedin Music Society is very pleased and excited to announce that German-born conductor Dr. Martin H. Seggelke will be officially on board as of August 1st.
-As the new Principal Conductor, he will be working with the DCB performers as rehearsals begin for the Fall Concert.
+As the new Maestro, he will be working with the DCB performers as rehearsals begin for the Fall Concert.
 Martin will also fill the role of Artistic Director, responsible for developing the artistic and cultural vision and activities of the Organization.

 Dr. Seggelke, is currently Artistic Director/Conductor of the San Francisco Wind Symphony, as well as, the Pinellas Park Civic Orchestra.
 He is a music professor and administrator at the University of South Florida, St. Petersburg.
 Prior to these appointments, Dr. Seggelke held several professional positions as Music Director and Conductor of opera companies, orchestras and wind bands, and has been a music professor and conductor at universities in California, New York, Minnesota, Illinois, and Germany.